Combine your old pensions, and get a cash boost of up to £3,000. Get cashback when you transfer a pension to Moneyfarm before December 2nd.

 How much do married couples need to retire after tax in the UK?

-To make the after-tax figures more meaningful when determining the answer to “How much does a married couple need to retire UK?” you need to consider the marriage tax allowance, which applies if you are married or in a civil partnership.
+To make the after-tax figures more meaningful when determining the answer to “How much does a married couple need to retire in the UK?” you need to consider the marriage tax allowance, which applies if you are married or in a civil partnership.

 To be eligible for marriage tax allowance, the following conditions must apply.